-- Now add about 1/2 of your other toppings: jalapeños, tomatoes, radishes, pickled onion (skip the avocado and herbs – we’ll add those after it comes out of the oven.
+- Now add about half of your other toppings: jalapeños, tomatoes, radishes, pickled onion.
+Skip the avocado and herbs before the oven.

 - Everything else gets added after it comes out of the oven.

-Following these steps ensures you have equal distribution of all ingredients, so every bite gets beans, cheese, and plenty of toppings.
-There’s nothing worse than getting to the bottom of a pan of nachos only to find a layer of soggy tortilla chips!
+Following these steps ensures equal distribution of all ingredients, so every nacho bite gets beans, cheese, and plenty of toppings.
+There’s nothing worse than getting to the bottom of the nachos to find a layer of soggy tortilla chips!

-We absolutely love these spicy black beans – it’s my go-to taco filling and I make it at least a few times per month!
-It also stores really well in the fridge, so I usually make a double or triple batch and save the rest for a quick lunch with some avocado and rice.
+We love the spicy black beans in these nachos.
+They’re my go-to taco filling and I make it at least a few times per month!
+It stores well in the fridge, so I usually make a double or triple batch and save the rest for a quick lunch with some avocado and rice.

 These spicy black bean vegan nachos are loaded up with all of our favorite fixings: avocado, pickled onion, tomatoes, jalapeño, vegan cheese, radishes and cilantro!